flutter/website/tutorials/interactive/index.md

 </aside>
 {% endcomment %}

 How do you decide which approach to use?

-The general rule of thumb is that the parent widget should manage the state until it becomes too much of a burden.
-If there is any state that isn't particularly relevant to the parent, perhaps offload that to the child widget.
-For example, maybe you have a widget that randomly changes colors and the colors have no semantic meaning&mdash;that state can be offloaded to the stateful widget itself.
-But, usually, if a user interacts with a widget, that state should be exported up to the parent so the parent can take appropriate action.
+The following principles should help you decide:

+* If the state in question is user data, for example the checked or unchecked mode of a checkbox, or the position of a slider, then the state is best managed by the parent widget.

+* If the state in question is aesthetic, for example an animation, then the state is best managed by the widget itself.

+If in doubt, start by managing state in the parent widget.

 We'll give examples of the different ways of managing state by creating three simple examples: TapboxA, TapboxB, and TapboxC.